LESLIE: Now we’ve got Lee in South Carolina on the line who wants to install koi pond. How can we help you?

 And everyone keeps telling me that you’ve got to do it in concrete, because it’s – with liners, it would cause too many – you’d have to have too many liners and then sealing them.
 And it’d be a lot more of a problem.

-LESLIE: Well, you have to use something.
+LESLIE: Well, you have to use something to install koi pond.
 So, you can either build almost like you would a small pool and pour a concrete foundation – I say “foundation” for lack of a better word but a concrete form.
 Or you can get a plastic pool form.
 They’re black.
 You see them at – I know the home center by me that sells koi – it’s actually a garden center that sells koi and pump equipment for water features – has a variety of sizes of these black sort of – they look like kiddie pools, essentially.
 But they’re interesting shapes and you dig out and then place this in the ground.

 Or you can get the black liner, which comes in a variety of widths and thicknesses.
 And then you would dig out the formation that you like, especially it seems like yours is a bit more specialized and free-formed and has to sort of fit into a different area of measurements that you have specific ideas in mind.
 So the liner is probably better, because it will work with your specific dimensions.